-The International Commission for the History of Mathematics (ICHM) is an inter-union commission joining the International Mathematical Union (IMU) and the Division of the History of Science (DHS) of the International Union for the History and Philosophy of Science (IUHPS).
+The International Commission for the History of Mathematics (ICHM) is an inter-union commission joining the International Mathematical Union (IMU) and the Division of History of Science and Technology of the International Union of History and Philosophy of Science and Technology (IUHPST/DHST).
 It is composed of representatives of some fifty-five nations, those nations internationally in which the history of mathematics is taught and/or actively researched.
 The ICHM has the following international aims:

 The ICHM works toward these goals first and foremost through its official journal, Historia Mathematica.
 Founded in 1974 by Kenneth O. May, Historia Mathematica is currently under the editorship of Reinhard Siegmund-Schultze (University of Agder, Norway) and Nathan Sidoli (Waseda University, Japan) and publishes original research on the history of the mathematics in all periods and in all cultural settings.